-- 9.50 Undergraduate finalists may on occasion meet the programme and module requirements for award (and therefore be eligible for classification) despite missing a significant portion of final year assessment due to valid extenuating circumstances. - 9.51 SEBs may also recommend that DEBs agree the awards, but discount the affected module marks from the calculation of the College Mark where there are valid and accepted extenuating circumstances and the award rules allow for this.
-No more than 30 credits of modules may be discounted in this way (Academic Regulations, 3.82ii), and core modules cannot be discounted.
+9.51 Undergraduate finalists may on occasion meet the programme and module requirements for award (and therefore be eligible for classification) despite missing a significant portion of final year assessment due to valid extenuating circumstances.

+9.52 SEBs may also recommend that DEBs agree the awards, but discount the affected module marks from the calculation of the Classification Mark where there are valid and accepted extenuating circumstances and the award rules allow for this.
+No more than 30 credits of modules may be discounted in this way (Academic Regulations, 3.56.vi), and core modules cannot be discounted.